avacash/avacash-airdrop/README.md

 - Blocknumber: 4081478
 - Total tokens to share: 5,000
-- Equal number of tokens per token holders
+- Equal number of CASH tokens per SHERPA token holders

 ## tornAirdrop.json.
 Users that had at least 1 (balance >= 1.000000000000) TORN token in the Ethereum blockchain at the Block Number 13194684 : https://etherscan.io/block/13194684